mlazzje/alyra-rinkeby-voting-dapp/README.md

 ### Smart contract

-The smart contract has been deployed on Goerli at this addres
+The smart contract has been deployed on Goerli at this address
 ```
 0xcfc626A6f14Ac6bd486ee90A8Ae299d59b78c6A6
 ```